We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 POC Obex SPIN

-A versatile snow helmet with lightweight, excellent ventilation, and equipped with a patent-pending shock absorbing system SPIN pad.
-Not only does it have a good performance, but the colour and design are still great.
+This versatile snow helmet is lightweight, well-ventilated, and equipped with the patent-pending SPIN padding system for shock absorption.
+Not only does it perform well, but its color and design remain as beautiful as ever.
 (ISPO Award)

 Oakley Prizm React